-POLICY BNDP 06 - AREAS OF SEPARATION
+POLICY BNP06 - AREAS OF SEPARATION

-Development will not be permitted within the Areas of Separation as defined on Figure 8, if individually or cumulatively it would result in increasing the coalescence between Barton and Bilsborrow to the north and Barton and Broughton to the south of the NDP area.
+Development will not be permitted within the Areas of Separation as defined on Figure 8, if individually or cumulatively it would result in increasing the coalescence between Barton and Bilsborrow to the north and Barton and Broughton to the south of the BNP area.

-All forms of development outside the main settlement boundary will need to meet policy EN1 of the Preston Local Plan or whatever policy supersedes it together with the NPPF policy on development within the Open Countryside.
+All forms of development outside the main settlement boundary and within an Area of Separation will also need to meet policy EN1 of the Preston Local Plan or whatever policy supersedes it together with the NPPF policy on development within the Open Countryside.

-Background / Justification

-The village is very linear in its character following the A6 with development concentrating more to the east of the village, being constrained to the west by the West Coast main railway line.
+- 7.45 The village is very linear in its character following the A6 with development concentrating more to the east of the village, being constrained to the west by the West Coast main railway line.
 To the north of the village is Bilsborrow, a separate village which falls under the Wyre Council.
-To the south is the village of Broughton which shares a closer relationship with the edge of the main built up area of Preston.

-As part of the development of the NP, the steering group put forward a northern and southern areas of separation.
-The areas have been subject to several changes over the course of the plan.
-The nature of Barton as a linear village ,has been put under pressure from development which has resulted in its character and appearance altering.

-Whilst the NP steering are well aware of the exisitng Preston LP policy EN1, it is considered that a specific policy is required relative to Barton, so safeguard any coalsense from Broughton to the south and Bilsborrow to the north.
+To the south is the village of Broughton which shares a closer relationship with the edge of the main built-up area of Preston. - 7.46 The nature of Barton as a linear village means that the pressures for development are largely to the north and to the south.
+The Parish Council and the community are concerned that these pressures if continued will result in further change to Barton's character and erosion of its sense of place and inevitably, if unchecked, result in the coalescence of 3 villages and the loss of countryside setting between each of them. - 7.47 Whilst the BNP Steering Group are well aware of the existing Preston Local Plan Policy EN1 controlling development in the countryside it is considered that a complementary policy is required relative to Barton which will work with Policy EN1 to specifically safeguard against coalescence between Barton and Broughton to the south and Barton and Bilsborrow to the north. - 7.48 The policy applies to a northern and southern Area of Separation.
+The original proposed Areas have been subject to several changes over the course of preparing the Plan.

-Northern Area
+7.49 Northern Area